 Code of Conduct

-The European Code of Conduct for Mediators is the most recognised
+The European Code of Conduct for Mediators is the most recognised for UK mediators.

 There is also a specific Family Mediators Code of Practice